rcls/gpsfreak/README.md

 approaching 30 °C above ambient.
 This should not be a problem, but provision is made to heat-sink the rear of the PCB to the case.

-There is a 11 mm × 7 mm exposed copper area backside to the LMK05318b.
+There is an 11 mm × 7 mm exposed copper area backside to the LMK05318b.
 Solder a 2 mm thick copper slug to this, and then cover with a 1.5 mm thick thermal pad.
 The clearance between PCB and housing is 3 mm, so inserting the board into the housing will apply gentle pressure to the thermal pad.
 Chamfer the appropriate edge of the housing with a file to make inserting the assembly easier.

 (You can find e.g., 2 mm × 10 mm × 100 mm copper bars on AliExpress, from which
 an appropriate slug can be cut with a hacksaw.)